exoRift/cyclone-engine/README.md

 - Grant complete freedom of bot design

+- Assign authority levels to server roles with an ALO permissions system

 # Examples of bots that use Cyclone
 - <font size='+1'>[**GuildLink**](https://github.com/exoRift/guildlink)</font>

 # Getting started
 >Prerequisites

 `eris` - You need to install Eris and supply it to the agent.
-Eris is supplied to allow custom Eris classes to be used by the engine.
+Eris is supplied manually to allow custom Eris classes to be used by the engine.

-`pg, mysql, sqlite, etc.` - In order for the database wrapper, `simple-knex`, to function, the database driver you are using must be installed.

-`dblapi.js` - If you plan on integrating the Discord Bot Labs API into your bot, make sure to have this installed.

 <a href='https://exoRift.github.io/cyclone-engine/' style='color: #4747d1'><font size='+2'>**Documentation**</font></a>